Thermography Experts Logo

 (Reduce Rework)

-Our goal is to help you get it approved the first time.
+Our goal is to help you support a cleaner first submission.
 Our reports align with recognized standards (BORA, NETA, NFPA 70B), helping minimize rejections, requests for clarification, and additional review cycles.

 Digital Efficiency + Seamless Submission

-All reports are digitally signed and accepted by Miami-Dade Municipalities, allowing for faster submission, reduced paperwork, and smooth coordination with engineers and municipalities.
+All reports are digitally signed and prepared to support submission to Miami-Dade municipalities, allowing for faster submission, reduced paperwork, and smooth coordination with engineers and municipalities.

 Full-Time Team + Reliable Execution